bitfactory-software/anyxx/README.md

 # any++: *type erasure* vocabulary  for *programming on a large scale*

-This library is targeted to solve coupling problems and allow maximal seperation with reasonable runtime performance.
+This library is targeted to solve coupling problems and allow maximal **static** and **dynamic seperation**.

+The performance of dynamic dispatch is on par with virtual function calls.

 **Reasonable** means **on par with virtual functions**.